Svalbard Airport: Services

 Both Braathens SAFE and SAS applied for the concession to fly from the mainland to Norway.
 This was granted to SAS, who would have one weekly service.
 Braathens SAFE continued to fly charter flights for the Norwegian coal mining company, Store Norske.
 In this way, the airport was useful until the official opening.
 The first landing at the new airport was made on 14 September 1974 with a Fokker F-28, and Braathens SAFE continued to fly until 1 September 1975.
 Russian authorities granted a concession for a semi-weekly service by Aeroflot from Murmansk Airport.
 The first attempt to officially open the airport was made with an SAS Douglas DC-9 on 14 August 1975.
 Among the guests on board was King Olav V, but thick fog at Longyearbyen forced the airplane to return.
 On 1 September, a Fokker F-27 from Braathens SAFE was used to calibrate the runways; on board were pilots from SAS and Aeroflot to learn about the landing conditions.
 The following day, the second attempt to open the airport was successful.
 In addition to the scheduled services, Store Norske chartered cargo flights from Fred Olsen Air Transport.

 Lufttransport has been at the airport since 1976.
 In 1984, two Bell 212 helicopters were stationed at the airport on contract with the Governor of Svalbard.
-The company signed an agreement with the Norwegian Coast Guard to have a Partenavia Spartacus planes stationed at Longyearbyen for fishery surveillance.
+The company signed an agreement with the Norwegian Coast Guard to have a Partenavia Spartacus plane stationed at Longyearbyen for fishery surveillance.
 Since 1994, the company has had a Dornier 228 stationed at the airport, and two since 2001.